-The exact syntax of the response body is specified by the JSON schema included in the concrete API definition.
+The exact syntax of the response body is specified by the JSON schema included in the concrete MnS definition.
+In current MnS definitions the format of the first example response above is used.
+This style is also followed in subsequent examples.

 A.2.2 Attribute and attribute field selection on a single resource

-To retrieve only the "userLabel" attribute and the "mnc" attribute field of the "plmn-id" attribute of the "SubNetwork", the MnS Consumer might send.
+To retrieve only the "userLabel" attribute and the "mnc" attribute field of the "plmnId" attribute of the "SubNetwork", the MnS Consumer might send: